Kitware/dive/docs/Deployment-Docker-Compose.md

 ## Install dependencies

+SSH into the target server and install these system dependencies.

-!!! info
+!!! tip

-    You can skip this section if you used Ansible to provision.
+    You can skip this section if you used Ansible to configure your server, as it already installed all necessary dependencies.

 * Install NVIDIA drivers: `sudo ubuntu-drivers install`
 * Install [docker and docker-compose](https://docs.docker.com/engine/install/ubuntu/)